hacs/documentation/source/docs/use/repositories/type/theme.md

 ## Enable themes in Home Assistant

-Themes are automagically enabled in HACS if you have them enabled in Home Assistant.
+Themes are automatically enabled in HACS if you have them enabled in Home Assistant.

 To enable themes in Home Assistant, add the following line to your [`configuration.yaml` file](https://www.home-assistant.io/docs/configuration/: